 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-The School of Social & Political Science is in the University's Central Area with easy access to the University's library and computer facilities.
+The School of Social and Political Science is in the University's Central Area close to the University's library and computer facilities.

-You will be eligible to apply for a paid placement with a range of host institutions.
+You will be able to apply for a placement with a range of host institutions.
 Placements are designed to allow you to apply your data skills in a real world setting.

 Work placements are offered during the summer of Year 3.